 After these are sent, do be aware that it takes a while (weeks, sometimes a month) to receive a call that all of your paperwork is valid.
 You’ll be provided a website with username and password to access the district portal and see a list of schools where substitutes are needed.
 It can be exciting when entering a classroom and reading the lesson plans.

 If you follow along well, there is a possibility that you can be offered a long-term substitute position.
-Once you have your substitute license, upload or build your resume for free on our website, where employers are always seeking outstanding candidates just like you.
+Once you have your substitute license, upload your resume for free on our website, where employers are always seeking outstanding candidates just like you.